Hiromasa-Masuda/blazor-wasm-chat-ui/README.md

 - Azure OpenAI Service

 ## Installation
-1. Create BlazorWasmChatUi\Server\appsettings.json.
+1. Open BlazorWasmChatUi\Server\appsettings.json.
-2. Please edit the appsettings.json as shown in the following example.
+2. Edit the appsettings.json as shown in the following example.

 ```json
 {